 Therapeutic Use of Niacin

-Most people don't need niacin supplements for normal health because you can easily get all the niacin you need from a normal diet.
+Most people don't need niacin supplements for normal health.
+You can easily get all the niacin you need from a normal diet.
 The DRI for niacin is around 14 or 15 mg per day for adults.
 Niacin-rich foods include nuts, legumes, eggs, poultry, beef and seafood.

 You should not take large doses of niacin supplements (over 50 mg per day) without speaking to your health care provider.
 You don't need to worry about getting too much niacin from multiple vitamin supplements, they only contain small amounts of niacin and will not lead to a niacin flush.